Internships & Serving Society

 Outside of a service-oriented internship, students have the option of fulfilling the Competent and Compassionate Action area of the GE requirement another way.

-By enrolling in APP-191SS (Serving Society for zero credits) in advance of the service, a student participates in a minimum of 12 hours of community service over the course of the semester.
+By enrolling in APP-191SS (Serving Society for zero credits) in advance of the service, a student participates in a minimum of 12 hours of community service over the course of the semester or summer term.
 Does your organization have a project or need that may be met by a student volunteer?
 The student's hours are documented and his or her work is evaluated by a supervisor in the community.
 On this end, some reading and written reflection is required.
-Participating organizations may post volunteer opportunities on Westmont Link.
+Participating organizations may post volunteer opportunities on Job Spot.